 Session D - July 12 - 22 (in-person)

 Join us for a modified in-person College for Kids program in summer 2021.
 Sessions A and D feature two weeks of in-person classes that meet for 4 hours in the morning with the option for online classes in the afternoon.
 Sessions B and C are intensive 4 and 3-day camps where students will engage in a deeper exploration of a subject.
 CDC and SLO County guidelines for safe operations will be followed.
+Classes will take place primarily outdoors.

 Summer 2021 Session Links: